US Army Space and Missile Defense Command Research and Analysis Center

 - Credential graduating cadets with a 3Y (Space Enabler) Additional Skill Identifier and induct them into the Army Space Cadre, thereby preparing them for future space and missile defense assignments.

-- Integrate cadets and faculty into MIT Lincoln Laboratory's missile defense radar calibration research.
-This effort is investigating a small satellite radar calibration sphere - called the A-Sphere - utilizing dielectric technology to create a "cat's eye" retroreflectivity effect from orbit back to the ground radar.
+- Integrate cadets and faculty into MIT Lincoln Laboratory's space and missile defense and other SMDC mission-related research.
+This effort includes investigating a small satellite radar calibration sphere - called the A-Sphere - utilizing dielectric technology to create a "cat's eye" retroreflectivity effect from orbit back to the ground radar